noamhasin/hubot-bpm/README.md

 availability problems before users experience them.
 It enables you to monitor sites from various locations, emulating the end-user experience, and so assess site performance from different client perspectives.

-This is a project allow enable BMP users to connect BMP to ChatOps tools and  contains the source code of a npm package for a Hubot integration.
+This is a project allow enable BPM users to connect BPM to ChatOps tools and  contains the source code of a npm package for a Hubot integration.

 ## Installation